nix-community/composer-local-repo-plugin/README.md

 # Composer Local Repo Plugin

-This plugin for [Composer][composer website] allows to create a local repository of type "composer" ([see documentation][composer repository]) from an existing package.
+This plugin, built for [Composer][composer website], facilitates the creation of a local `composer` type repository

-A repository type `composer` is the type used by [Packagist][composer website].
+([refer to documentation][composer repository]) from an existing package.

-It has a very specific structure composer of a manifest file `packages.json` and directories containing for each version of the package, its corresponding source.
+The repository type `composer` is identical to the format used by [Packagist][composer website].
+It uses a specific structure, featuring a manifest file named `packages.json` and a unique directory structure.
+Each version of the package within the repository has its own corresponding source.

-This plugin has been specifically created to allow the installation of a PHP package in a reproducible way, without network access once the repository has been created.
+Created with the goal of installing a PHP package in a repeatable manner, this plugin eliminates the need for network access post repository creation.

-It is currently used in Nix, see the [corresponding PR][php builder pr] where everything started.
+The plugin is currently used within Nix.
+More information can be found in the [corresponding PR][php builder pr], marking the project's inception.

 This project has been heavily inspired of [`fossar/composition-c4`][fossar/composition-c4] from [Jan Tojnar][Jan Tojnar].